 How to keep pregnant guppies from dying

-If you can positively identify a pregnant guppy, it might help to move it to a different tank with the appropriate water conditions.
-Note that moving it is not a requirement but is critical in maximizing its chances of survival.
-This reduces the stress levels that the females arel likely to experience.
+A pregnant guppy can be moved to a different tank with the appropriate water conditions.
+While moving is not a requirement, but is critical in maximizing its chances of survival.
+This reduces the stress levels that females are likely to experience.
 Ensure that the babies have a perfect hiding place to make their mothers more relaxed.

 Introducing fine-leafed plants may also be necessary to help the fry hide after birth.
-Always remember that the female is usually more concerned about the security of her babies.
+Remember that the female is usually more concerned about the security of her babies.

-Apart from plants, aquatic rocks can also provide them with great hidden spots.
+Apart from plants, aquatic rocks can also give them great hiding spots.
 This way, they will have a safe place to rest and feel safe from their mates in a tank.

 Pregnant guppies require better nutritional care as they usually experience a drop in their appetite.
 It is necessary to introduce food with as diverse nutrition as possible, even if they do not eat much.
 They may also need that nutritional value in food after delivery.

-Please note that the fry usually takes up a lot of space in a female’s belly.
+Note that the fry takes up much space in a female’s belly.
 Therefore, the guppy might not manage to eat as much as it would if it were not pregnant.
 Poor nutrition can also be a reason why a pregnant guppy may not give birth as expected.